stburke-cmu/burke-samantha-portfolio/final_project_SamanthaBurke.md

 # Energy Around The World
-I plan to illustrate the current trends in energy production and consumption.
 Nuclear energy has a negative connotation, especially after Cherynobyl.
 What a lot of people don't know is that Nuclear Power is zero-emission and is key to meeting clean air objectives.

 ## Outline
  1. Intro:  What does the public think about energy production?